 What do you do when you wake up and feel like you’re not enough for your life?
 Or when you look out the kitchen window as dusk falls and wonder how do you live when life keeps breaking your heart?

-In sixty vulnerably soulful stories, the highly anticipated The Way of Abundance moves from self-weary brokenness to Christ-focused givenness.
+In sixty vulnerably soulful stories, The Way of Abundance moves from self-weary brokenness to Christ-focused givenness.

 Christ Himself broke like bread, giving Himself to us so we might have a lifelong communion with Him.
 Could it be that our brokenness is also a gift to the world?
 These tender devotionals dare us to embrace any and all brokenness as a gift that moves us closer to the heart of God.